Absolucy/nanorand-rs/README.md

 * `chacha` - Enable the [`ChaCha`](rand/chacha/struct.ChaCha.html) RNG.
 Requires Rust 1.47 or later.
 * `rdseed` - On x86 and x86-64 platforms, the `rdseed` intrinsic will be used when OS entropy isn't available.
 * `zeroize` - Implement the [Zeroize](https://crates.io/crates/zeroize) trait for all RNGs.
 * `getrandom` - Use the [`getrandom`](https://crates.io/crates/getrandom) crate as an entropy source.
 Works on most systems, optional due to the fact that it brings in more dependencies.

+### MSRV
+The minimum supported Rust version for the latest version of nanorand is **Rust 1.56.0**, released October 21st, 2021.

 ## License